MarinPuizina/live-football-scoreboard/README.md

 However, I've decided to use data structures instead.
 LinkedHashMap works great in this case, since I get the benefit of having a key value map.
 And being it linked, keeps track of the match start "time".
 Which made it easy to create the algorithm for getSummary method.
+- MatchTrackerFactory.java is a factory class that provides the factory methods.
+If we add additional mach trackers, it will be straightforward to add additional factory methods to support them.
 - I created the MatchTracker.java interface since we have a clearly defined behavior.
 Also, it makes it easy to add additional implementations at a later date.
-- MatchTracerFactory.java is a factory class that provides the factory methods.
-If we add additional mach trackers, it will be straightforward to add additional factory methods to support them.
+- FootballMatchTracker.java is the brain of the operation.
+It implements the MatchTracker interface.
+- MatchValidator.java is a place where custom validation can be found.
+For the team names I'm allowing all Unicode letters, spaces, apostrophes and dashes.